TwistoFisto/astproj/astrodyne.md

 Comparing on average crit change to our astrodyneGains then compare that to average crit chances of our card targets.
 Now gains before more relative.

-To be honest, I'm not sure how to showcase this.
+To be honest, I'm not sure how to showcase this, at least for now.